Capitalization in English

-Capitalization or capitalisation in English grammar is the use of a capital letter at the head of a word.
+Capitalization or capitalisation in English is the use of a capital letter at the start of an English word.
 English usage varies from capitalization in other languages.

 History of English capitalization

-Old English did not have a distinction between uppercase and lowercase, and at best had embossed or decorated letters indicating sections.
-Middle English capitalization in manuscripts remained haphazard, and was often done for visual aesthetics more than grammar; in poetry, the first letter of each line of verse is often capitalized.
-With the development of the printing press in Europe and England capitalization of initial letters and proper nouns became more regularized, perhaps partly to distinguish new sentences in a time where punctuation remained sparse and irregularly used.
+Old English did not always make a distinction between uppercase and lowercase, and at best had embossed or decorated letters indicating sections.
+Middle English capitalization in manuscripts remained haphazard, and was often done for visual aesthetics more than grammar; in poetry, the first letter of each line or verse is often capitalized.
+With the development of the printing press in Europe and England, the capitalization of initial letters and proper nouns became more regularized, perhaps partly to distinguish new sentences in a time where punctuation remained sparse and irregularly used.
 The plays of Shakespeare show capitalization both of new lines and sentences, proper nouns, and some significant common nouns and verbs.

-By the era of Early Modern English, with the influence of continental printing practices after the English Restoration in 1660, printing began to favor more and more capitalization of nouns following German typography.
-The first lines of the U.S. Constitution of 1787 show major capitalization of most nouns: We the People of the United States, in Order to form a more perfect Union, establish Justice, insure domestic Tranquility, provide for the common defence, promote the general Welfare, and secure the Blessings of Liberty to ourselves and our Posterity, do ordain and establish this Constitution for the United States of America.
-But by the end of the 18th century with the growth of prescriptive dictionaries and style manuals for English usage, the practice faded in Britain so that by the beginning of the 19th century common nouns were only occasionally capitalized, such as in advertisements.
-Yet the style lasted as late as the Civil War era in the United States, as some of Emily Dickinson's poems still capitalize many common nouns.
+By the era of Early Modern English, with the influence of continental printing practices after the English Restoration in 1660, printing began to favor increased capitalization of nouns following German typography.
+The first lines of the U.S. Constitution of 1787 show major capitalization of most nouns: We the People of the United States, in Order to form a more perfect Union, establish Justice, ensure domestic Tranquility, provide for the common defence, promote the general Welfare, and secure the Blessings of Liberty to ourselves and our Posterity, do ordain and establish this Constitution for the United States of America.
+By the end of the 18th century, with the growth of prescriptive dictionaries and style manuals for English usage, the practice faded in Britain.
+By the beginning of the 19th century, common nouns were only occasionally capitalized, such as in advertisements.
+The style lasted as late as the Civil War era in the United States; some of Emily Dickinson's poems still capitalize many common nouns.